-In the final term, students are assigned to a practicum site (HIM 384) for a total duration of 160 unpaid hours completed during the duration of the term.
+In the spring semester of the senior year, students are assigned to a practicum site (HIM 384) for a duration of four weeks, full-time.
 The primary faculty member responsible for the course will match students to sites taking into consideration size, availability, and location of the site, the level of experience of the student, and the appropriateness of the overall experience.
+Out-of-town arrangements may be available and can be negotiated if sufficient planning time is available.